juweipku/juweipku.github.io/_pages/about.md

 <span style="color:red">What’s New</span>
 =====

+* May.
+2022: One paper has been accepted by TNNLS'2022!!
 * Apr.
 2022: One paper has been accepted by IJCAI'2022!!
 * Mar.
 2022: One paper has been accepted by Neural Networks'2022!!
 * Dec.
 2021: One paper has been accepted by AAAI'2022!!